What is the difference between a fully favorable and a partially favorable Social Security Disability decision?

 Consider a Social Security Disability Appeal

-If you receive a partially favorable Social Security Disability decision, look at the decision carefully.
+If you receive a partially favorable Social Security Disability decision, look at the decision carefully because it is a partial denial.
 If you believe a mistake has been made, you have the right to appeal.
 At this point, it would be a good idea to get legal assistance from an attorney who is experienced with Social Security Disability claims.
+When you appeal, the partial approval of your claim will be reopened, which could result in a full denial rather than a partially favorable approval.
+That doesn’t happen often, but it is possible and needs to be considered when deciding whether or not to appeal.
 For information on how to appeal, appeal deadlines, and how attorneys get paid, visit our articles I Was Denied Social Security Disability.
 What Can I Do? and How Do Social Security Disability Attorneys Get Paid for Representing You in Your Disability Claim

 When and how do I select an attorney to help with my Social Security or SSI Disability claim?